Blog 82: Tools in product management … (4/7)

 Continued from blog 81.

-Product management is a vast field with multiple sub-fields.
+Product management is a vast field and encompasses various sub-fields.
 They range from:

-6. Product development & technology (list of tools highlighted in blog 84).
+6. Product development & technology (list of tools in blog 84).

 Marketing automation tools: